drewbarontini/tmcss-slides/book.md

 </div>
 ```

 A higher-level module now handles the structure.
+The individual module doesn't need to control its layout; it should flex and fit in any container.